learn-co-curriculum/dsc-join-statements/README.md

 ## the using clause
-A more concise way to join the tables if the column name is identical is the using clauase.
+A more concise way to join the tables if the column name is identical is the using clause.

 ```python